Flămânda Offensive(1916)

 - The Flămânda Offensive took place in 1916.
 Sep 29–Oct 5, 1916.

-- Who won the Flămânda Offensive?
+- What was the outcome of the Flămânda Offensive?

 - The Bulgaria / Germany were victorious against the Romania (3rd Army).